Key takeaways

-- Break-even tells you how much volume you need before profit starts.
+- Break-even tells you how many sales you need before profit starts.

-- Margin tells you how much of revenue remains as profit.
+- Margin tells you how much of each sale stays as profit.

 - Markup tells you how much you added on top of cost.